 SE: If they are affecting the grid, how does Toronto Hydro plan to adapt to a growing electric vehicle community?

 TO: When there’s only one EV in the neighborhood, it’s not much of an impact right away.
 When you get more and more cars, it starts to become a problem.
 Right now, we’re studying how people are charging and where they’re charging to understand the impact first.
 The risk is that transformers that used to cool in the evenings aren’t being given a break with most EVs charging in the evening.
 Ideally, we’d like to know where all chargers are installed so that we can monitor the infrastructure around that area accordingly.

 SE: Is it possible to allocate renewable resources specifically to power EVs?

 TO: There are opportunities to apply renewable resources to supply the grid during on-peak hours.
 Right now, most EV charging is done at home in the evenings, so solar would not be the best solution for this.

 Wind, on the other hand, blows best at night and contributes to the grid during off-peak hours.
 Since most charging happens at night, this is the perfect coupling.

 SE: Many of our readers are property managers and might like to know about EV charging in condo buildings.
-Would a pre existing older condo need to change their electrical infrastructure to accommodate EV charger installations?
+Would a pre-existing older condo need to change its electrical infrastructure to accommodate EV charger installations?